YextSolutions/Jira-Connector/README.md

 To use this template you will need to have the following items accessible:

-- Atlassian Username (typically the email address verified on Atlassian)
+- Jira Username (typically the email address verified on Atlassian)
 - Atlassian API Key
-- Atlassian domain name
+- Jira domain name

 # Installation Instructions

 Before installing the app do the following :
-1. Log into your Atlassian account and note down your Atlassian domain name.
+1. Log into your Atlassian Jira account and note down your Jira domain name.
-2. (Still on Atlassian) Navigate to https://id.atlassian.com/manage-profile/security/api-tokens and click “Add Key”.
+2. (Still on Atlassian Jira) Navigate to https://id.atlassian.com/manage-profile/security/api-tokens and click “Add Key”.
 Provide a unique name and click “Generate Key”.
 3. Copy down the API key value.
 This will serve as your Basic Auth password.
+Note that you can use the same API Key for the Confluence connector.